 Physical Therapy Internships

-International Medical Aid (IMA) is a not-for-profit organization that provides healthcare volunteer and internship programs for undergraduate students, graduate students, residents, and practitioners in the areas that need it the most: East Africa, South America and the Caribbean.
-In providing urgently needed health care assistance to the people in these regions, we help participants gain valuable exposure to disciplines such as medicine, dentistry, nursing, mental health, public health and physical therapy through an ethics-based approach to care.
-Our programs also allow volunteers the opportunity to immerse themselves in the beauty and culture of our exotic destinations through unique adventure programs led by experienced and trusted tour guides.
-Founded at Johns Hopkins University on the principles of integrity, respect, commitment, and imagination, IMA provides a safe and mutually beneficial experience where students can make a meaningful contribution to disadvantaged populations throughout the world.
+International Medical Aid (IMA) is a not-for-profit organization founded at Johns Hopkins University that provides physiotherapy internships abroad for undergraduate students, graduate students, and licensed clinicians in the areas that need it the most: East Africa, South America, and the Caribbean.
+In providing urgently needed health care assistance to the people in these regions, we help participants gain valuable exposure to a variety of specialties in our physical therapy internship and study abroad programs.
+All of our programs also allow interns and volunteers the opportunity to immerse themselves in the beauty and culture of our destinations through unique adventure programs led by experienced and trusted tour guides.
+Founded on the principles of integrity, respect, commitment, and imagination, IMA provides a safe and mutually beneficial experience where students can make a meaningful contribution to disadvantaged populations throughout the world.

-Unlike many healthcare volunteer programs, IMA is a not-for-profit organization that reinvests into all of the communities in which we operate.
-While some programs merely transport participants to their hospital placements and offer little oversight or guidance, we provide a structured environment with multiple sources of local and U.S. based support.
-IMA oversees every aspect of our volunteers’ overseas experience, including extensive training on safety and infection control procedure.
+IMA is a not-for-profit organization that reinvests into all of the communities in which we operate.
+While some programs merely transport participants to their hospital placements and offer little oversight or guidance, we provide a structured environment with multiple sources of local and U.S.-based support.
+IMA oversees every aspect of our interns’ overseas experience, including extensive training on safety and infection control procedures.

 24/7 U.S. and Local Country Support

 IMA recognizes the importance of a strong support network in a foreign country thousands of miles from home.
-We provide a single U.S. point of contact for families at home, while onsite, each volunteer is matched with a program coordinator and a mentor.
-The coordinator typically lives in the volunteer residence and is responsible for smooth day-to-day operations, while the mentor works with volunteers in a professional capacity.
+We provide a single U.S. point of contact for families at home, while onsite, each intern is matched with a program coordinator and a mentor.
+The coordinator typically lives in the Program Residence and is responsible for smooth day-to-day operations, while the mentor works with interns in a professional capacity.

 Orientation and Training

-IMA ensures that its volunteers are fully informed and prepared before beginning their overseas experience.
+IMA ensures that its interns are fully informed and prepared before beginning their physical therapy internship program.
 As such, we offer two types of orientation programs: one led by a program coordinator regarding the local area, and the other geared toward the work environment, including hospital operations, safety protocols, sanitation requirements, and specific terminology.